kriasoft/react-starter-kit/docs/getting-started.md

 $ npm run build
 ```

-or, for a production build:
+or, for a production build (NOTE: double dashes are required):

 ```shell
 $ npm run build -- --release